trinodb/trino/presto-docs/src/main/sphinx/connector/kafka.rst

 * ``FLOAT`` - four bytes (IEEE 754 format)
 * ``DOUBLE`` - eight bytes (IEEE 754 format)

-The ``type`` attribute defines the Presto data type on which the value is mapped.
+The ``type`` attribute defines the Trino data type on which the value is mapped.

-Depending on Presto type assigned to column different values of dataFormat can be used:
+Depending on Trino type assigned to column different values of dataFormat can be used:

 ===================================== =======================================
-Presto data type                      Allowed ``dataFormat`` values
+Trino data type                       Allowed ``dataFormat`` values
 ===================================== =======================================
 ``BIGINT``                            ``BYTE``, ``SHORT``, ``INT``, ``LONG`` ``INTEGER``                           ``BYTE``, ``SHORT``, ``INT``